aous-al-salek/Native-Windows-NTP-Server/README.md

 ## Installation

 Run the `Setup.bat`, which will execute the `Create-NTPServer.ps1` script with the correct parameters.
 Go through the on-screen information and confirm your choice.
-During the installation a log file will be created in the same directory the program is located.
+During the installation, a log file will be created in the same directory the program is located.
 The log file naming scheme is `installation-yyyy-MM-dd-HH-mm-ss.log`.

 <details>
   <summary>Installation Steps</summary>